kenders2000/distortionDetection/README.md

 ## How does it work?

-For any comments or questions, please email p.kendrick@salford.ac.uk
+For any comments or questions, please email kenders2000@gmail.com